You Do Not Need ‘Sudo’ So Stop Using It

 Linux/BSD users can use something just is as simple.
 The difference being using the package manager that comes with your system (apt / yum / pkg_add / emerge ).
 You end up with your own copy of the libraries which you can easily upgrade, leaving all of the system files untouched, like they should be.

 The one answer I do not see from anyone, at least very rarely, is to put your projects in user-land.
 This means in the area where you can access it, including your NPM packages.
 Using sudo to install NPM packages is a bad idea, so stop now!
 You can install everything in your own home folder, and make everything accessible!

 When you have already installed packages with sudo, and you do not know how to safely remove these packages, leave them alone, or start running “npm un <package name>” for each one.
 Just make sure to ignore anyone telling you how to go to the /usr/lib folder and remove them manually.
 When you do not know what you are doing, its best to just leave it alone.
 Seriously the disk space is not that important.

 First thing on the list is to change the folder prefix, which tells NPM where to install all of your global packages.
 I like to use the following setting:

 npm config set prefix ~/.npm

 Using this setting will tell NPM to install all of your global packages into the hidden folder .npm inside your home folder (~/ is a shortcut to your home dir).
 That’s it!

-Now when you install something like npm version, jest, mocha, react-native, linters or anything that requires you to run commands globally, you NEVER have to use sudo to prefix the command.
-These files are yours, and will never require you to escalate your privileges to use.
-Develop in peace, and do not ever let the ignorance of others keep you from moving forward with your projects.
-If you are having to use sudo for development, revisit your options, there is almost always an option for installing development tools within userland.
-Happy coding!
+Do not ever let the ignorance of others keep you from moving forward with your projects.
+If you are having to use sudo for development, revisit your options.
+In most cases, there is an option for installing development tools within user-land.